Combine Analytics, BiqQuery and machine learning to improve your online audience targeting.

 For most marketers, Google Cloud is a complicated platform that only highly tech-savvy individuals or teams can use.
 With features like Machine Learning, automation, virtual machines and Big Data most people think they need a PHD in Computer Science just to operate it.
 The truth is the Cloud is easy to access and use and can help identify potential buyers amongst all your website’s users.

 By combining Google Analytics and Google Cloud, you can automate a process that will use Machine Learning to classify users into groups of buyers and non-buyers based on their website behaviour.
-These results can be fed back into Google Analytics where they can be used in your re-marketing activities with DoubleClick, AdWords, email or content personalisation with Optimize 360 (if you’re using Analytics 360).
+These results can be fed back into Google Analytics where they can be used in your re-marketing activities within the Google Marketing Platform.

 What do you need to build a machine learning process?